 There are major banks, like Bank of America and Wells Fargo, and there are community banks that are local operations.
 Both offer new and used car loans to consumers, both online and in-person.

 But you may find that the barriers to qualification are a bit more stringent with major banks.
 They get scores of loan applications, use technology to screen applicants, and will issue a rejection without thinking twice.

 On the other hand, local banks tend to value customer relationships a bit more.
 So, you may be able to plead your case and get approved for a car loan even if your application is initially rejected.

 A Word of Caution

-There are a multitude of shady subprime lenders that prey on consumers with tarnished credit history.
-And unfortunately, they often find success with this group of consumers because many feel their credit is too poor to qualify for an auto loan elsewhere.
+There are plenty of shady subprime lenders that prey on consumers with tarnished credit history.
+And unfortunately, they often find success with this group of consumers because many feel their credit is too poor to get an auto loan elsewhere.

 Step 5: Get Pre-Approved

 Now that you’ve decided on a lender, it’s time shop around for the best loan offer on the market.

 The good news is you have 45 days to get approved without dinging your credit score, thanks to myFICO.
 Why so?
 As long as you choose a loan within this window, all the credit inquiries will count as a single entry on your credit report.
 So, this means you scope out several options before settling.